It happens every year in homes all over the country where pools or home spas are located…

 - For about 15 seconds, simply hold it in the air.

 - Match the colors between the packaging and the strip.

 - You can now adjust the chemicals in your pool according to the results.

 Note: Earlier, we mentioned some pretty specific testing.
 The strips just mentioned can be used for general checks: chlorine, alkalinity, pH.
-To test for things like salt, iron, and copper, you can buy specialty strips.
+You can buy specialty strips to test for things like salt, iron, and copper.